-- Lovely golden-orange lantern shaped fruits of Habanero Hot Pepper are reportedly 1,000 times hotter than the Jalepeno.
+- Lovely golden-orange, 1" to 2" lantern shaped fruits of Habanero Hot Pepper are " to reportedly 1,000 times hotter than the Jalepeno."

 - A Caribbean favorite, it is often prepared with equal amounts of chopped onion, chopped tomato, finely chopped Habanero and lime or orange juice.
 Salt to taste and use fresh.